Robert W. Duplessie

-Duplessie worked as a firefighter in neighboring Portland for 28 year prior to serving in the Legislature.
+Duplessie worked as a firefighter in neighboring Portland for 28 years prior to serving in the Legislature.
 He was also President of the Professional Fire Fighters of Maine, IAFF, for 15 years and served for 22 years on the Maine AFL-CIO Executive Board.
 In January 2007, a month after leaving the Legislature, Duplessie was hired by the Maine Department of Conservation as assistant to the commissioner.
-Now retired on his tree farm in Andover, Maine and serves on the Mahoosuc Land Trust Board of Directors & chairs the Lands Committee.
+Now retired on his tree farm in Andover, Maine, he serves on the Mahoosuc Land Trust Board of Directors & chairs the Lands Committee.